pezcore/K-R-Examples/Chapter1.md

 }
 ```

-The while gets a character, assigns it to c, and then tests whether the
+The while gets a character, assigns it to `c`, and then tests whether the
 character was the end-of-file signal.
 If it was not, the body of the while is
 executed, printing the character.
 The while then repeats.
 When the end of the
 input is finally reached, the while terminates and so does main.

-This version centralizes the input - there is now only one reference to getchar
+This version centralizes the input - there is now only one reference to
-and shrinks the program.
-The resulting program is more compact, and, once the
+`getchar` and shrinks the program.
+The resulting program is more compact, and,
-idiom is mastered, easier to read.
+once the idiom is mastered, easier to read.
 You'll see this style often.
-(It's possible
+(It's
-to get carried away and create impenetrable code, however, a tendency that we
+possible to get carried away and create impenetrable code, however, a tendency
-will try to curb.)
+that we will try to curb.)

 The parentheses around the assignment, within the condition are necessary.
 The
 precedence of != is higher than that of =, which means that in the absence of